 And don’t worry — most communities (MacIntosh included) will go over the finances of any potential resident to determine if they are a good fit and can afford it.
-You don’t have to worry about your loved one moving in and running out of money in six months.
-We’ll go over all of that before she makes the move.

 Find Out How Much Assisted Living Will Cost for Your Loved One

 As you can see, the cost of assisted living is dependent on the specific needs of a resident as well as which apartment they choose.